ThinkLoveShare/sources/content/travels/new_york_03_to_06.en.md

 slug: "new_york_datadog_and_i_week_3_to_6"
 date: 2019-03-16
 status: "original"
 description: "Third article about my trip to New-York.
-Datadog parties, cool rooftop, visiting with Marine, vagrant and ansible, finding a home AGAIN...
+Datadog parties, cool rooftop, visiting with Marine, api endpoints sanitization, vagrant and ansible, finding a home AGAIN...
 And pics!"
 ---